cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/interfaces.md

   specified returns the latest available data.
   The elements are grouped and sorted by deviceUuid first, and are then sorted by the given sort field, or by the default
   value: name.
+  The supported sorting options are: name, adminStatus, description, duplexConfig, duplexOper, interfaceIfIndex,interfaceType, macAddress,mediaType, operStatus, portChannelId, portMode, portType,speed, vlanId This data source can paginate up to 500,000 records, please narrow matching results with additional filters beyond that value.
+The elements are grouped and sorted by deviceUuid first, and are then sorted by the given sort field, or by the default value: name.
-  The supported sorting options are: name, adminStatus, description, duplexConfig, duplexOper,interfaceIfIndex,interfaceType, macAddress,mediaType, operStatus,portChannelId, portMode, portType,speed, vlanId.
-For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center-api-specs/blob/main/Assurance/CECatCenter_Org- interfaces-1.0.2-resolved.yaml
+  The supported sorting options are: name, adminStatus, description, duplexConfig, duplexOper,interfaceIfIndex,interfaceType, macAddress,mediaType, operStatus,portChannelId, portMode, portType,speed, vlanId,pdPowerAdminMaxInWatt,pdPowerBudgetInWatt,pdPowerConsumedInWatt,pdPowerRemainingInWatt,pdMaxPowerDrawn.
+For
+  detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center-api-specs/blob/main/Assurance/CECatCenter_Org- interfaces-2.0.0-resolved.yaml
   Returns the interface data for the given interface instance Uuid along with the statistics data.
 The latest interface data in the specified start and end time range will be returned.
 When there is no start and end time specified returns the latest available data for the given interface Id.
-For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center-api- specs/blob/main/Assurance/CECatCenter_Org-interfaces-1.0.2-resolved.yaml
+For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center-api- specs/blob/main/Assurance/CECatCenter_Org-interfaces-2.0.0-resolved.yaml
 ---

 # catalystcenter_interfaces (Data Source)